jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 your application core.
 Please check tutorial [BookStore](https://github.com/repplix/Jexxa/tree/master/tutorials/BookStore) to see a potential mapping of an onion architecture for your application core.

-Alternatively, you can select one of the `Outbound Ports` from your IDE to continue in the direction of `Outbound Port` &rarr; `Driven Adapter`.
+Alternatively, you can select one of the two `Outbound Ports` from your IDE to continue in the direction of `Outbound Port` &rarr; `Driven Adapter`.

 ### Leave the application core